millenomi/mover-mini-binaries/README.md

 	table.engine.allowedItemTypes = [NSSet setWithObjects:(id) kUTTypePNG, (id) kUTTypeJPEG, nil];

 This will silently ignore all other kinds of items.
 Reminder: you need to set this before the engine starts!

+### How to Show Icons on the Table

+To specify how stuff looks like on the table, you need to register an "item displayer".
+There's one built-in for UIKit-decodable images; just run this line before you create the table:

+	[MvrMiniImageDisplayer addDisplayer];

+You can make displayers for your own items by making a `MvrMiniItemDisplayer` subclass, overriding the right methods (see the docs!), then calling `+addDisplayer` on it before you create your table the first time.